appscode/blog/content/post/gke-opensearch/index.md

 ### Step 4: Create BackupConfiguration

-Now we need to create a `BackupConfiguration` file that specifies what to backup, where to backup and when to backup.
+Now, we need to create a `BackupConfiguration` file that specifies what to backup, where to backup and when to backup.
 Then, Stash will create a CronJob to periodically trigger a backup of the database.

 ```yaml
 apiVersion: stash.appscode.com/v1beta1